 Institutions must ensure effective controls are in place to reduce security vulnerabilities and protect data being transmitted and stored.
-Under the GLBA guidelines, institutions considering implementing wireless services are required to ensure that their information security program adequately safeguards customer information.

 B. 2.
 Password Security

 Wireless banking increases the potential for unauthorized use due to the limited availability of authentication controls on wireless devices and higher likelihood that the device may be lost or stolen.
 Authentication solutions for wireless devices are currently limited to username and password combinations that may be entered and stored in clear text view (i.e., not viewed as asterisks "\\\\").
 This creates the risk that authentication credentials can be easily observed or recalled from a device's stored memory for unauthorized use.